projectwork2019/training/routes/README.md

 - DemoApplication.java to start Spring Application

-Run locally, URL for game is localhost:8080/games
+Run locally, URL for game is localhost:8080/games Clone the repository and open in Netbeans.
+New Project -> Maven (Categories) -> Project with Existing POM

 Get list of games in JSON format by sending get request: